UTAK Custom QC Brochures

 • Condense the high volume of data contained within each control brochure into a manageable format that is easy to scan and easy to read.

-• Create a family of brochures that UTAK’s sales representatives and their lab clients can quickly distinguish from each other, while maintaining a branded look.
+• Create a family of brochures that UTAK’s sales representatives and their lab clients can quickly distinguish from each other, while maintaining a cohesive branded look.

 The Solution

-A standard letter format would make the brochures easy to mail and easy to place into a binder or folder.
-A mid-weight cover stock would help the smaller 2-page brochures feel substantial in the hand and still accommodate the larger multi-page brochures without making them too bulky.
+A standard letter-size format would make the brochures easy to mail and place into binders or folders.
+A mid-weight cover stock would help the smaller 1-sheet brochures feel substantial in someone’s hand and still accommodate the larger multi-page brochures without making them too bulky.
+I designed a 16-column layout that would provide plenty of flexibility for both the marketing copy and the multiple columns of control data.

 Justin is an incredibly talented designer, and we are a better company for his involvement.
 He provided recommendations for best practices and that expert opinion helped guide us.